platformio/platformio-core/docs/frameworks/arduino.rst

     * - :ref:`platform_atmelsam`
       - Atmel | SMART offers Flash- based ARM products based on the ARM Cortex-M0+, Cortex-M3 and Cortex-M4 architectures, ranging from 8KB to 2MB of Flash including a rich peripheral and feature mix.

+    * - :ref:`platform_espressif32`
+      - Espressif Systems is a privately held fabless semiconductor company.
+They provide wireless communications and Wi-Fi chips which are widely used in mobile devices and the Internet of Things applications.

     * - :ref:`platform_espressif8266`
       - Espressif Systems is a privately held fabless semiconductor company.
 They provide wireless communications and Wi-Fi chips which are widely used in mobile devices and the Internet of Things applications.